- Date: March 21, 2014

 But tropical forests are some of the most vulnerable to deforestation.
 Loss of trees means animals are forced to live on smaller areas of land that can’t support healthy populations.
-WWF works with communities, governments, companies and other partners in forest management to protect forests and the animals that rely on them.
+WWF works with communities, governments, companies and other partners to protect forests and the animals that rely on them.

 Take a look at some common questions about sloths whose habitat WWF helps protect:

 1. Why are sloths slow?

 Sloths have an extremely low metabolic rate, which means they move at a languid, sluggish pace through the trees.
 On average, sloths travel 41 yards per day—less than half the length of a football field!

 Female sloths give birth to one baby a year after a gestation period of six months.
 The baby sticks with the mother for about six months, grasping its mom’s belly as she moves through the trees.
 This is an important bonding period that helps the offspring learn and develop.
 When the sloth leaves its mom after about six months, it adopts part of its mother’s range, continuing to communicate with the parent through calls.

 Sloths snooze for about 15 hours per day.
 That leaves only nine hours to lumber through the trees.
 They maintain a low body temperature of about 30-34 degrees Celsius (86-93 degrees Fahrenheit) and move in and out of shade to regulate their body temperature.